-It is important that you have sufficient proficiency in English language to be able to study the courses open to exchange students.
-While we do not generally require you to submit a formal English language proficiency test, your level of English language proficiency is equivalent to IELTS 6.5/TOEFL 90.
+It is important that you have sufficient proficiency in the English language to be able to succesffully study the courses open to exchange students.
+While we do not generally require you to submit a formal English language proficiency test, your level of English should be equivalent to IELTS 6.5/TOEFL 90.

 You must follow a study plan of 30 credits, which is considered a full-time study pace.
-Exchange students coming on an agreement with the Faculty of Social Sciences, or one of the Faculty of Social Sciences' departments, are required to take at least half of their courses (15 credits) within the Faculty of Social Sciences.
-While you may include courses that are offered outside of our faculty in your application, you are not prioritized or guaranteed admission to these courses.
+Exchange students coming on an agreement through the Faculty of Social Sciences, or one of the Faculty of Social Sciences' departments, are required to take at least half of their courses (15 credits) within the Social Sciences.
+While you may include courses that are offered outside of our faculty in your application, you will not be prioritized or guaranteed admission to these courses.

 Please think carefully when preparing your study plan and choosing courses – remember to select at least one alternative for each course as dropping and adding courses after the application deadline may not be possibe.
 The courses listed in your application, both main choices and alternatives, should be pre-approved by your home university.

-The academic year is divided into two semesters, with each semester consisting of two periods (periods 1 & 2 during the fall semester and periods 3 & 4 in the spring).
+The academic year is divided into two semesters, with each semester consisting of two equal periods (periods 1 & 2 during the fall semester and periods 3 & 4 in the spring).
 When selecting courses, try to distribute the courses/credits evenly throughout the semester so as to avoid too many schedule clashes.
 The ideal study plan will have a total of 15 credits in period 1 & 15 credits in period 2 during the fall, and/or a total of 15 credits in period 3 & 15 credits in period 4 in the spring.